Research

 Active inference and machine learning

 Active inference is an extension of ‘predictive processing’ models of brain function in which agents minimize prediction errors by actions, as well as by updating predictions.
 We use computational modelling to examine how active inference can account for biases and inaccuracies in perceptual experience, and we’ve been developing new machine learning algorithms that work by active inference.
-This work is led by Chris Buckley, with Alexander Tschantz, Beren Millidge, and Tomasz Korbek.
+This work is in collaboration with Chris Buckley, with Alexander Tschantz, Beren Millidge, and Will Yun-Farnborough.

 Time perception and memory